pvass24/aws-modernization-with-neon/_index.md

 ## Welcome

-In this 60-minute workshop, we’ll show you how to boost your development speed by integrating Neon into your existing AWS RDS Postgres setup.
+In this 60-minute workshop, we’ll show you how to boost your development speed by integrating Neon into your existing Amazon Relational Database Service (Amazon RDS) Postgres setup.
 While RDS remains a trusted choice for production, it falls short in development experience.
 Neon, a serverless PostgreSQL solution with powerful database branching, offers a dev-friendly alternative for hosting your development and testing environments, so you improve your workflows and team collaboration without the need for disruptive production migrations.